Solution stack

-In computing, a solution stack or software stack is a set of software subsystems or components needed to create a complete platform such that no additional software is needed to support applications.
-Applications are said to "run on" or "run on top of" the resulting platform.
+In computing, a solution stack, also called software stack and tech stack is a set of software subsystems or components needed to create a complete platform such that no additional software is needed to support applications.
+Applications are said to “run on” or “run on top of” the resulting platform.

 For example, to develop a web application, the architect defines the stack as the target operating system, web server, database, and programming language.
 Another version of a software stack is operating system, middleware, database, and applications.
-Regularly, the components of a software stack are developed by different developers independently from one another.
+Regularly, the components of a software stack are developed by different developers independently of one another.

 Some components/subsystems of an overall system are chosen together often enough that the particular set is referred to by a name representing the whole, rather than by naming the parts.
 Typically, the name is an acronym representing the individual components.

-The term "solution stack" has, historically, occasionally included hardware components as part of a final product, mixing both the hardware and software in layers of support.
+The term “solution stack” has, historically, occasionally included hardware components as part of a final product, mixing both the hardware and software in layers of support.

-A full-stack developer is expected to be able to work in all the layers of the stack.
-A full-stack web developer can be defined by some as a developer or engineer who works with both the front and back ends of a website or application.
+A full-stack developer is expected to be able to work in all the layers of the application (front-end and back-end).
+A full-stack developer can be defined as a developer or an engineer who works with both the front and back end development of a website, web application or desktop application.
 This means they can lead platform builds that involve databases, user-facing websites, and working with clients during the planning phase of projects.